samcorcos/recEngine/README.md

 2. Configurable number of records stored, to allow developer to change performance `recEngine.config.numRecords`
 3. Add a method for finding similar users `recEngine.similarUsers`
 4. Add a method for finding similar items `recEngine.similarItems`
+5. Divide inputs into contexts so retrieval can be categorized